Huron County License Hearing Guide

 Hardship/Restricted License in Ohio

-Even if your license is suspended, you may be eligible for a hardship or restricted license, allowing you to drive for limited purposes.
+Even with a suspended license, you might be eligible for a hardship or restricted license in Ohio, allowing you to drive for specific purposes.

 Getting Your License Back